kennel-org/urashima-effect-device/README.md

 ## How It Works

-This device calculates time dilation based on Einstein's Theory of Special Relativity.
-Since the actual speed of light (approximately 300,000 km/s) would make time dilation effects imperceptible at everyday speeds, this device uses a virtual "modified light speed" (0.03 km/s) to exaggerate the effect.
+This device calculates time dilation based on Einstein's Special Theory of Relativity.
+Since time dilation effects at everyday speeds are imperceptible with the actual speed of light (approximately 300,000 km/s), this device uses a virtual "modified speed of light" (0.03 km/s) to exaggerate the effect.

-This allows you to experience significant time dilation effects even when walking or driving.
-For example, moving at 60 km/h will show a noticeable slowing of time compared to someone who is stationary.
+This allows you to experience noticeable time dilation effects even when walking or driving.
+For example, traveling at 60 km/h will show a significant time lag compared to someone who is stationary.

+### Time Terminology
+- **DEV (Device Time)**: The actual elapsed time as measured by the device, equivalent to real-world time
+- **REL (Relativistic Time)**: Time calculated according to special relativity, which slows down as speed increases
+- **DIFF**: The difference between DEV and REL, showing the time dilation effect

-The time dilation is calculated using the Lorentz factor:
+Time dilation is calculated using the Lorentz factor:

 γ = 1/√(1-(v²/c²))

 Where:
 - γ (gamma) is the time dilation factor
-- v is your current speed
+- v is the current speed
 - c is the modified speed of light (0.03 km/s or 108 km/h)

 ## Time Dilation Visualization